 Please let the office know when you would like to opt in for a school meal or when you would prefer to provide your child with a home packed lunch (two weeks notice please).

-Mrs. Phillips & Mrs. Greenwood who transformed the hall into an American Diner for a themed lunch day.
+Mrs. Phillips & Mrs. Greenwood who transformed the hall for theme days

 All pupils in Nursery, Reception, Year 1 and 2 are provided with free milk each day.